PDAR-workshop/workshop/index.md

 ### Workshop Program

-The workshop will feature several invited talks.
+The workshop will feature a number of invited talks.
+The program is as follows.

+**09:00-10:30 - Parallel algorithms**
+09:00-09:45 - Peter Lammich (University of Twente)
+                  _Refinement of Parallel Algorithms down to LLVM_ 09:45-10:30 - Anton Wijs (Eindhoven University of Technology) _A Linear Parallel Algorithm to Compute Strong and Branching Bisimilarity_

 Confirmed talks: